Denmark–Pakistan relations

+Establishment of diplomatic relations

 On October 13, 1949, Denmark accredited Axel Caspar Frederik Sporon-Fidler, its representative in Tehran, to Karachi, marking the initiation of formal diplomatic ties.
 The credentials were presented on November 3, 1949.
 Pakistan opened its ambassador-level resident Mission in Copenhagen in November 1976., and Denmark upgraded its Mission in Islamabad to Ambassador-level in September 2004.